hrmuwanika/-Frappe-ERPNext-Version-15--in-Ubuntu-24.04-LTS/README.md

 Finally, set up the production environment using the following command:

     sudo bench setup production frappe
+    bench restart

+### Set Permissions for the User Directory
+Make sure the user has the correct permissions to access their home directory.

+    chmod -R o+rx /home/frappe/
+    bench restart

 > And that’s it!
 You’ve successfully installed ERPNext Version 15 on Ubuntu 24.
 Your system is now ready for use.